YorkEarwaker/Electrical-Engineering/rpi-pi/README.md

 TODO
 * <todo: consider, preparetory work for Climate-Model \amn project PoC, >
-* <todo: consider, wifi connection to RPi Pico 2 W , see datasheet below, >
 * <todo: consider, bluetooth project, RPi Pico >
 * <todo: consider, try both MicroPython and C/C++ versions, can a Pico flashed with MPY execute c/c++ code too? >
 * <todo: consider, research Core 0 core0 Core 1 core1 RPi Pico ARM chip, threading, asysnc, two executables running at the same time one on each core, one executable accessing both cores, >
 * <todo: consider, testing the sku 19328 RPi Pico M micorcontroller product included in the Waveshare MicroPython learning kit, supplied by The Pi Hut, This microcontroller is not a W wireless, manufactured in CN, part of Waveshare Micropython Learning Kit, >
-* <todo: consider, purchase one RPi Pico with debug connector already onboard the microcontroller, so as not to have to solder one on.
-18/04/2025 difficulty sourcing Pico with onbaord debug connector,>
 * <todo: consider, cicuit diagram, fritzing diagrams for cicuit board designs, start with current solutions uploaded to GitHub, >
 * <todo: consider, data logger project CSV file for data storage to RPi Pico flash storage, likely not a good idea due to limitations of flash lifetime circa ~20k write/delete cycles, CSV storage better considered on addition of external SD Card storage component, Rpi Pico 2 W 32MBit (4MiB) Flash W25Q32RVXHJQ, see Pico 2 W schematic below. >